The sigma meson from lattice QCD with two-pion interpolating operators: Quark propagator approximation with smeared wall sources

 where the gauge covariant second derivative $\widetilde{\Delta}$ is defined as,

-to the unit wall source with $N=32,\omega=4$ to form a smeared momentum source $\widetilde{\rho}_{\bf p}^{\,a}({\bf x})$,
+to the unit wall source with $N=32$, $\omega=4$ to form a smeared momentum source $\widetilde{\rho}_{\bf p}^{\,a}({\bf x})$,

+Here, $J^N$ is the product of the operator \myref{Jdef} taken $N$ times, which is an approximation to the exponentiation $\exp((\omega^2/4) \widetilde{\Delta})$, giving a Gaussian weight in conjugate momentum space, where $\boldsymbol{\pi}={\bf p} + {\bf A}$ is the conjugate momentum in the continuum limit.
 For the unit wall source at zero momentum, the momentum phase is everywhere unity.
 This smeared source now has a colour dependency wherein each spatial site inherits information from the surrounding gauge links.
-The gauge links in the smeared operator were replaced by stout smeared links, with $n=3$ smearing hits, weighted by the coefficient $\xi_{\mu\nu} = 0.1$ for $\mu=\nu=1,2,3$, and zero elsewhere.
+As is usual, the gauge links in the smeared operator were replaced by smeared links, in our case using stout smearing \cite{Morningstar:2003gk}, in order to further reduce UV fluctuations near the cutoff $1/a$.
+For our study we used $n=3$ stout smearing hits, weighted by the coefficient $\xi_{\mu\nu} = 0.1$ for $\mu=\nu=1,2,3$, and zero elsewhere.

 The hopping parameter $\kappa \equiv \omega^2/4N=0.125$ is a reasonable value when generating gaussian sources from point sources, and for momentum sources we found excellent suppression of excited states in early time slices, for both the $C_0$ and $C_2$ diagrams.
 The $C_1$ diagram remained very noisy at all but the earliest of time slices.
 Previous lattice studies on this system opted to omit the contributions from this particular contraction of the quarks in \myref{pos_corr} which we were also forced to do as the level of noise from this diagram drowned out all signal.
 High statistics study show that the $C_1$ diagram contribution is very small, once the disconnected part is subtracted off.
 This is because the unsubtracted correlation function is to a very good approximation flat, a result of the operators at the sink and source ``disappearing'' into the vacuum.